ubco-cmps/cosc123_course/class/week10/activity/Task4.md

 # Task 4 - Be Creative...

-* Expand the code from Task 1 to include any one of the following items:
+* Expand the code from the Space Inavders game (Week 10 slides 45-49) to include any one of the following items:
   - Improve game items (spaceships and bullet)
       - e.g. replace with images, use better vector designs (e.g. enemy should be more than just a moving dull circle), etc.
   - Change the code so that the enemy follows one of three predefined paths every time it enters the window from the top.
 The chosen path should be selected randomly.